KaungZawHtet/viatick-air-pollution-project/README.md

-# Viatick Air Quality Test Project
+# Root Document for Viatick Air Quality Test Project

 The documentation is built not only for the JS Developers, but also for both of full stack developers from other different fields and those with less technical backgrounds in a team.